craighaber/AI-for-Snake-Game/README.md

 	testTrainedAgents.py
 		Observe some of the best Snake Game agents trained with the genetic algorithm! trainGeneticAlgorithm.py
-		Observe how the process of training Snake Game access functions from scratch!
+		Observe how the process of training Snake Game agents functions from scratch!

-For more specific instructions for each program, please view the comments at the top of the module.
+If more specific instructions for a program are needed, please view the comments at the top of the module.

 ***Dependecies***:
    1. Python version of 3.7 or higher.